 As the workforce continues to evolve, so do the preferences of job seekers.
 Recruiters must be aware of the latest trends to successfully attract top talent.

-There are a few key differences between recruitment preferences in millennials vs. Gen Z. For one, 23% of Gen Z candidates have experienced an almost exclusively digital hiring experience, compared to just 14% of millennials.
+There are a few key differences between recruitment preferences in millennials versus Gen Z. For one, 23% of Gen Z candidates have experienced an almost exclusively digital hiring experience, compared to just 14% of millennials.
 This means that if your recruitment methods are outdated, you could be missing out on a large portion of qualified candidates.

 Additionally, 46% of Gen Z job seekers have applied for a job or internship from a mobile device, compared to 38% of employed millennials.
 This trend will only continue to grow, so it is essential to make sure your application process is mobile-friendly.